dmytrovoytko/SublimeText-Translate/README.md

 Made with ❤️ in Ukraine 🇺🇦 Dmytro Voytko

-If you find Translator package helpful, please ⭐️star⭐️ my repo https://github.com/dmytrovoytko/SublimeText-Translate/ 🙏
+If you find Translator package helpful, please ⭐️star⭐️ my repo https://github.com/dmytrovoytko/SublimeText-Translate/ to help other people discover it 🙏

 ## Support